 “While Facebook’s move to prioritize friends’ content over ‘passive’ publisher and news outlet content may shock many marketers and agencies, we should fear not.
 In addition to not impacting the ad algorithm (for now), Facebook is striving to make its News Feed a place for meaningful and relevant connections.
 Brands need to take quick action with their Facebook content strategies to dig into the data on “who” their fans are and what makes them tick so that brand content is synonymous with relevant content.” – Billy Boulia, VP, DigitasLBi and Group Director, Social Strategy

-“Businesses will need to rethink their Facebook strategies for 2018, starting with reducing their post frequency to share only highly relevant and engaging posts.
+“Businesses will need to rethink their Facebook strategies for 2018, starting with reducing their post frequency to share only highly relevant and engaging facebook posts.
 One question that still remains is: What does this mean for paid content?
 Will ads and boosted posts be subject to the same limitations?
 I’m also interested to see in the next few months if Facebook’s ad revenue will surge from businesses putting more dollars behind their content, or if it will drop from businesses redirecting their dollars to other channels.” – Kristoffer Nelson, CEO, SRAX

 There is one evident way that would help businesses keep growing, but it comes at a cost.
 Although with the tight marketing budgets, it would actually be difficult to pump in more money for marketing expenses.
 As a business, you could yet do certain things that would engage people from Facebook without paying.
+You can let people know about your business & brand with the help of facebook brand awareness posts.

 1.Encourage fans to prioritize post visibility

+There are lots of brands using facebook.
 Facebook comes with a feature wherein you could prioritize the visibility of your posts to people you want.
 Brands can encourage the fans and followers of their Facebook page to prioritize the posts of (these pages).
 This would help in improving the visibility of posts (of brands) without spending anything.

 Facebook Live is one of the vastly used features today.
 Facebook says that the interaction on Live videos is 6 times more than the non-live videos.
 Businesses should start going live more often to get the desired engagement.
 Again this is completely free and you don’t incur any cost.